 Fujiko F Fujio Museum in Kawasaki City

-We looked in to the site and couldn’t believe what I find this was.
+We looked into the site and couldn’t believe what I find this was.
 Fujiko·F·Fujio illustrated manga (Japanese comic books) for children.
-His wife wanted to return the favour to the children who supported him by constructing this museum.
+His wife wanted to return the favor to the children who supported him by constructing this museum.
 The museum features original artwork and play spaces for kids to spend time with Fujio’s characters.
-Obviously this was going on the bucket list.
+Obviously, this was going on the bucket list.

 Charlie’s Japan Bucket List

 At four, Charlie is one of the most adventurous kids I have ever met.
 She eats sea urchin, climbs walls 10 times her height and is always willing to go anywhere she is invited.
 We spent some time exploring things Charlie would like to do and she came up with this adorable bucket list: